sudobird/web-comp/web-comp/json-viewer/README.md

 # JSON Viewer

 Collapsible JSON viewer in tree format with console like UI.
+This is a web component embeddable in any framework (react, angular, vue etc.) or just vanilla js.

 ### Installation:
 ```